If you go online and search ‘unmarried at 30’, the results make for pretty grim reading.

 The irony, of course, is that by loudly telling everyone it’s ‘OK TO BE SINGLE AND 30’, many of these pieces end up pushing us in the other direction.

-Now, new figures from the UK's Office for National Statistics suggest that, for the first time, the average 30-year-old is unmarried.
+Figures from the UK's Office for National Statistics suggest that, for the first time, the average 30-year-old is unmarried.
 Here’s why it’s fine to be unmarried not just at 30, but also considerably later…

 1. You’re more likely to get it right